 I hope you’ve found my family meal plan week 2 useful.
 I’ll share my next meal plan and recipes next week on here so watch out on Facebook, Instagram and Twitter and be sure to sign up here for my twice-monthly newsletter.

 Over the weeks you’ll start to see patterns of how my plans work so that you can start making your own plans with the recipes and meals you love.
-Some of the recipes will be from my site, others will be going into my book which will be out later this year.
+Some of the recipes will be from my site, others will be going into my book.